-Tan Sri Mohd Hassan Marican and Mr Haridass both sit on the board of Sembcorp Marine, a listed subsidiary from which the company has received payment in excess of \$\$200,000 in aggregate for consultancy services and provision of utilities services.
-The board has assessed this matter and is of the view that the payment received from Sembcorp Marine is not significant in the context of the Group's earnings.
-The board believes that Tan Sri Mohd Hassan Marican and Mr Haridass'
+Tan Sri Mohd Hassan and Mr Haridass both sit on the board of Sembcorp Marine, a listed subsidiary from which the company has received payment in excess of \$\$200,000 in aggregate for consultancy services and provision of utilities services.
+Mr Haridass retired from the board of Sembcorp Marine on April 18, 2018.
+Mr Tham sits on the board of Sembcorp Design and Construction, a wholly-owned subsidiary of the company from which the company has received payment in excess of \$\$200,000 for consultancy services.
+Tan Sri Mohd Hassan and